-We went in winter so we opt for staying indoors, but if you travel in summer you can always rent a van or go camping.
-In our week in Iceland we stayed in a luxury hotel, a cottage on a farm, a hostel, a little Airbnb house and a colorful guesthouse.
+During our week touring Iceland we stayed in different types of acommodation: a luxury hotel, a cottage on an organic farm, a hostel, a little Airbnb house and a colorful guesthouse.

 Luxury: Hotel Húsafell

-If you are looking to stay in a design hotel with all the amenities, you’ll love hotel Húsafell.
+If you’re looking to stay in a design hotel with all the amenities, you’ll love hotel Húsafell.
 The best asset about this hotel – apartt from the design – is its location, surrounded by waterfalls, geothermal activity and blessed by northern lights and thermal pools.

 I wish I stayed longer!
 Hotel Husafell was our home for our first night in Iceland and it was the nicest welcome of the trip.